torognes/swarm/README.md

   [Crunchclust](https://code.google.com/p/crunchclust/)). **swarm**'s
   novelty is its algorithmic approach, much faster than other clustering methods, and its use of sequence abundance values to delineate OTUs.
-Swarm can delineate large OTUs, while being able to distinguish OTUs with as little as two differences between their centers.
+Swarm properly delineates large OTUs (high recall), while being able to distinguish OTUs with as little as two differences between their centers (high precision).

 **swarm** uses a local clustering threshold (*d*), not a global clustering threshold like other softwares do.
 Users may be tempted to convert a 97%-global similarity threshold into a number of differences, and to use large *d* values.
 That's not the correct way to use swarm.
-OTUs produced by swarm can be much larger than *d*, and tests have shown that using the default *d* value (*d* = 1) gives good results on most datasets.
+OTUs produced by swarm are naturally larger than *d*, and tests have shown that using the default *d* value (*d* = 1) gives good results on most datasets.
 For long amplicons or shallow sequencing, higher *d* values can be used (*d* = 2, 3, very rarely